idio-lang/DIPS/source/implementing-idio/compound-types/arrays.rst

       return the value :samp:`{value}` at the *end* of array :samp:`{array}` and decrease the size of the array by one.

-      This is a means to shrink the size of the array.
+      This is a means to shrink the in-use size of the array.
+An array's *allocated* size is not current reduced.

 :samp:`array-unshift! {array} {value}`